• Skip to primary navigation

 Terrain

-Mostly paved sidewalks, a couple of which are steep, plus steep stairways (hold on to the railings).
+Mostly paved sidewalks, a couple of which are steep, plus steep stairways (hold on to railings).

 Difficulty